return to homepage

 Percent Water In Popcorn, Definite composition and Counting By Weighing

-Report for online class is due as assigned in class
+Report for popcorn counting by weighing as assigned in class Report sheet link

-To understand what happens when we pop our popcorn, we need a bit of background about liquids and gases (vapors).
-This is studied in detail in Chapter 8, but for now a short explanation is sufficient.
-A liquid substance has a layer of vapor above it; the vapor contains the same molecules found in the liquid, just in the gas state.
+To understand what happens when we pop our popcorn, a bit of background about liquids and gases (vapors) is useful.
+This is studied in detail in when dealing with states of matter, but for now a short explanation is sufficient.
+A liquid substance has a layer of vapor above it this is why we can smell liquids; the vapor contains the same molecules found in the liquid, just in the form of the gas state.
 (Review Chapter 1 if necessary.)
 These gas molecules bump into and push against the walls of the container, exerting what we call "pressure".
 Since these are molecules of vapor above the liquid, this pressure is called the vapor pressure of the liquid.
-The more gas molecules, the more the wall gets bumped.
+Higher temperatures produce more gas molecules, this means more molecule impacts on the kernel wall.
 The greater the temperature, the faster the molecules move; this means they hit the walls more often and with more energy.

 You will weigh your popcorn before you heat it.
 (Chemists still say "weigh" the popcorn, even though we mean "measure the mass of" the popcorn.)
 Then you will pop the corn, allowing its water to turn to steam and expand the kernels.
 Once the kernel has exploded, its water (steam) will escape to the air.
 When you weigh the popped corn after it cools, its mass will be less by the number of grams of water that have escaped.